headlamp-k8s/headlamp/docs/development/testing.md

 ### Kwok for low resource usage load testing of Headlamp

 > [KWOK](https://github.com/kubernetes-sigs/kwok) is a toolkit that enables setting up a cluster of thousands of Nodes in seconds.
-Under the scene, all Nodes are simulated to behave like real ones, so the overall approach employs a pretty low resource footprint that you can easily play around on your laptop.
+All Nodes are simulated to behave like real ones, which creates a pretty low resource footprint that you can easily play around with on your machine.

 - [KWOK installation](https://kwok.sigs.k8s.io/docs/user/installation/)